Your destiny starts here.

 Courses taken with MBA and MS Finance students maximize interaction and learning throughout the program.

 Entering students need to have demonstrated strong academic performance in prior university studies.
 Students must have completed introductory courses in financial accounting, managerial accounting, statistics and microeconomics from an accredited school, with a grade of ‘B’ or better.
-Since many students are admitted to the program before these requirements are met.
+Many students are admitted to the program before these requirements are met.
 Any additional prerequisite requirements will be determined on an individual basis, as some students may need to develop core competencies prior to the start of the program.

 Our program is more specifically designed for non-accounting majors.
 It requires strong communication, analytical and team working skills.